What is hemophilia?

 Hemophilia gene therapy

-- a gene therapy treatment for hemophilia A using an adeno-associated viral vector to deliver a healthy factor VIII gene
+In addition, Boston Children’s is participating in a clinical trial of a gene therapy treatment for hemophilia A using an adeno-associated viral vector to deliver a healthy factor VIII gene.

 How we care for hemophilia